 - Learn your legal rights as an injured maritime worker

-The other major qualification is that the injury you suffered was the result of negligence.
-This may be proven in the lawsuit, but know that you will not win damages if it cannot be proven.
-Examples of situations in which an employer has been negligent and is liable for damages include:
+The other major qualification is that the injury you suffered resulted from negligence.
+This may be proven in the lawsuit, but know that you will not win damages if it cannot be confirmed.

 - Not properly maintaining equipment